-During the 2023 financial year, the independent directors met twice.
-The meetings were coordinated by the Lead Independent Director, Mr. Ernesto Albanese, and had as its object the evaluation of topics of strategic interest to the Group.
+During the 2024 financial year, the independent directors met twice and once in 2025.
+The meetings were coordinated by the Lead Independent Director, Mr. Ernesto Albanese, and had as its object the evaluation of topics of strategic interest to the Group as well as issues related to the self-assessment process and end-of-term activities.